carlosavp23/CS3041/README.md

 ```
 Take a look in the browser.
 If all goes well, these should look something like post-it notes stuck on the right side of the form.

 **Step 8:** When things look right, add a rule that changes the visibility property in .error to hidden.
-We’ll use JavaScript to make these error messages appear when they’re needed.

 **Step 9:** Finally, we need to fix the Submit button.
 Here we’re using a special CSS attribute selector to apply a rule only to input elements with the “submit” type.
 We will add an image to the button (see below).
 Also add rules for `width`, `height`, `margin`, and `font-size: 16px;`
 ```